-- Should you either have specified a dog you are interested in or you application matches the criteria for a dog we currently have in the shelter, the team will be in touch with you to schedule a meet and greet.
+- A member of our team will be in touch with you to schedule a meet and greet if: you have specified a dog you are interested in or your application matches the criteria for a dog we currently have in the shelter.
+You must fill out an application before any meet and greet will be arranged.

-- If your application does not match any of the dogs we have currently have for adoption we will keep your application on file, please do check in with us should you see a dog you would like to know more about.
+- If your application does not match any of the dogs we have currently have for adoption, we will keep your application on file.
+Please do check in with us should you see a dog on our website you would like to know more about.

 - If all goes well, a home check will be scheduled.
 Restricted dogs require physical fencing and sign off from the Animal Wardens.
-A person interested in a restricted dog will need to visit Dept of Environmental Services and complete an application form prior to their inspection.
+A person interested in a restricted dog will need to visit the Department of Environmental Services and complete an application form prior to their inspection.